Faces & Places: Derek Petersen

 Born and raised in Saskatchewan, Derek has a Master’s degree in Science, an undergraduate degree in Environmental Studies and Economics and a diploma in Renewable Resources Technology.
 When he started his Parks Canada career in 1983, it was as a traditional park warden for parks across western and northern Canada.
 He stepped into the science role of Ecosystem Specialist when he moved to Yoho in 1993 and has been involved in various science, planning and biological roles across Yoho, Banff and Kootenay National Parks ever since.

 Five years ago Derek became the Ecological Integrity Monitoring Coordinator for the Lake Louise-Yoho-Kootenay and Banff Field Units and began leading the ecosystem monitoring team for the three mountain national parks.
+He is based out of the Kootenay National Park Administration building in Radium Hot Springs.

 “We started a number of years ago developing these Ecological Integrity (EI) monitoring programs across the national parks system.
 For my area of responsibility we came up with a suite of 3 indicators — freshwater, forests and alpine — and for each one of the indicators we identified 5 environmental measures that we track, assess and report on in perpetuity.
 The results of the analysis of the monitoring data is used to generate annual reports on the health of these national park ecosystems, culminating every five and ten years in a major summary document, tied to the park management planning cycle, which is called the State of the Park Report.”